usnationalarchives/nara-facebook-bot/README.md

 ### 3. Webhook

 Any time a user sends a message or takes any action with your bot, an event is sent to a particular URL called a webhook.
-That server is where the bot code should be stored.
+That server is where the bot code (i.e. this repository) should be stored.
 The code interprets the event and sends one or more messages back.

 ### 4. Facebook App